« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 I'm not denying Musk's accomplishments, any more than I'm denying that Trump managed to get himself elected POTUS twice.
 But they're both con men, and their real goals—power, self-enrichment, self-aggrandizement—have never been the same as what they tell to their followers.
 They're surely among the best con men on the planet.
 It feels like all of the top con men are coming together now for the big heist, like Ocean's Eleven.

-• Cthulhu_ a day ago
+• Cthulhu_ 5 months ago

 For sure; as the article points out, a viable trip to Mars requires a ton of investments yet, but Musk is currently helping dismantle NASA and the ISS, probably with the intent of sending more high value contracts to SpaceX.